Robert Hunter (golfer)

 Robert Edward Hunter (November 20, 1886 – March 28, 1971) was an American amateur golfer who competed in the 1904 Summer Olympics.

+Career

 In 1904, Hunter was part of the American team which won the gold medal.
 He finished fourth in this competition.
 In the individual competition he finished 14th in the qualification and was eliminated in the second round of the match play.

 Hunter won the collegiate championship in 1910.